markstringer-dti/markstringer-dti.github.io/dti.md

 You might say that I'm just exaggerating.
 Software development projects aren't that different from one another.
 Swamps aren't all that different from one another.
 You've seen one swamp, you've seen them all.
 Do you know what this sounds like to me?
 Well, let's put in terms of the "driving a car" metaphor that we've talked about earlier.
 Someone who says "This project is just like this other project, I don't see why you need to do any more investigation with users."
 They're saying something that's the equivalent of "Yeah, I've driven cars before, there's no need for me to look at the road."

-Yes, controlling the car, and managing the team might be very similar from project to project.
+Yes, controlling the car, and managing the team might be similar from project to project.
 But outside of the car, or the team, the environment can be very different.
 And my main point in using this metaphor of the swamp is that if you look out of the windscreen, you may well find that there isn't a road.

 Lots of people will say that user research is a waste of time, or isn't needed on this project.
 Actually, they won't even bother saying it, they just won't put any budget for it in their projects and they won't hire people to do it.
 Lots of people will see a software development project as merely that - a matter of software development.

 Do you know what you should do if you're managing a team in this kind of situation?
-You should do it anyway.
+You should do user research anyway.
 If you don't have somebody on the team who's a dedicated user researcher, you should still do some user research.
 You should do user research with the people in the team that you have.
 OK, it won't be anywhere near as good as user research done by professionals.
 But one of the main aims of doing this research should be to find out surprising stuff.
-Then you can take back to whoever is paying for the project and use it as a case for more user and stakeholder research.
+Then you can take what you find back to whoever is paying for the project.
+You can show them what you found and use it as a case for more user and stakeholder research.

 And of course, generally the best way for team members with development skills to explore the swamp is with working software.

+[To here]

 Another criticism of my insistence on user research is what might be called the "faster horse" objection.
-Henry Ford famously said something like "If I'd give the people what they want, I'd have given them a faster horse."
+Henry Ford famously said something like "If I'd given the people what they want, I'd have given them a faster horse."
 When I talk about the swamp,  I'm not saying that you should give any of those people associated with it exactly what they ask for.
 What I am saying is that whatever you do do has a much greater chance of success if it's informed by what they want.

 ### Confession